 In the 17th century, taverns and inns began popping up.
 By this time, Barnsley was becoming a manufacturing town.
 Its first coal mines were sunk and famous glass-making factories produced and export their wares.

 An act of Parliament in 1777 enabled the surrounding heaths and moorland to be built upon.
 This started Barnsley’s industrialisation and expansion.

+Arguably, the town’s most notorious moments came in the 1980s when Barnsley became the centre of the miners’ strike.
 The dispute divided the many mining communities within the district.
 In the end, all of Barnsley’s coal mines were closed down in 1994.
 It took years for the town to come to terms with the loss of its industry and still it continues to take effect.

-Barnsley returned to its hospitality roots and has become a desirable place to live due to its proximity to local cities such as Leeds, Sheffield, and Wakefield.
+In 2003, the Barnsley Council created a huge 30 year regeneration project with a purpose to make Barnsley a modern town.
+Barnsley returned to its hospitality roots and has become a desirable place to live because of its proximity to local cities such as Leeds, Sheffield, and Wakefield.

 The development of Barnsley town centre has attracted modern business with the help of the digital media building.
-Barnsley is continuing to progress and move forward with the times however this former mining town will never forget its past and how it came to be what it is today.
+Barnsley is continuing to progress and move forward with the times.
+However, this former mining town will never forget its past and how it came to be what it is today.

-Barnsley is home to the first ever bottle bank which was first used in 1977.
+Barnsley is home to the first ever bottle bank, which was first used in 1977.
 There are now around 50,000 across the country.

-In total, there were 11 coal mines in the Barnsley district:
+There were 11 coal mines in the Barnsley district:

 - Barnsley Main

 - Dearne Valley